| Online Candidate Marketing - Beyond Mainstream Job Boards.

 searchable by keyword at a minimum.
 Job listings should also be refreshed daily

-to ensure newly filled jobs are removed swiftly.
+to ensure newly filled jobs are removed swiftly. b.

 Search-engine friendly job listings - Preferably each job needs to be displayed